egasimus/glagol/doc/guide.md

 We've seen how Glagol implements a container for executing JavaScript in an idempotent way.
-But to get anywhere you'll need to bring several of these together, and to do that you use a `Directory`:
+But to get anywhere you'll need to bring several of these together, which is the purpose of a `Directory`:

 ```js
 > Directory = require('glagol').Directory